 What is GDPR?

 Everyone in the EU is probably aware of GDPR by now.
 This major update to data protection law affects both organisations and individuals.
 But what is GDPR?
 And more importantly - how does it affect you?
 Find out what GDPR is and more in this helpful article.
-After reading, you may want to check out our accredited GDPR Awareness training course.

 GDPR: The basics

 General Data Protection Regulation (GDPR) is a new data protection law from the European Union (EU).
 It was created to better protect EU citizens’ personal data and to unify the data laws of all EU member states.
-GDPR took effect on 25th May 2018 and will replace the current UK Data Protection Act 1998.
+GDPR took effect on 25th May 2018 and replaces the current UK Data Protection Act 1998.

 GDPR law applies to the processing of personal data in a professional or commercial context.
 It doesn’t apply to personal activities.
 To comply with GDPR, organisations must get consent from their EU customers before processing their personal data.
 Such customers also have a right to access the data held on them and have the right to be forgotten.